Skip to Content

 Quotas

-Endpoint counts are capped per plan and enforced at the database layer — the Add Endpoint button disables when you’re at your cap, and any over-cap insert returns Postgres error PT403.
+Endpoint counts are capped per plan and enforced at the database layer.
+The Add Endpoint button disables when you’re at your cap, and any over-cap insert returns Postgres error PT403.
 See Pricing for the per-plan numbers.

 Other in-form caps that apply at every plan: